DarrenC/darrenc.github.io/tech/linux.md

 # Example for finding a lib with a certain symbol
 for lib in `find . -name "*.so"` ; do  grep "someSymbol" $lib >/dev/null; if [ $? -eq 0 ]; then echo $lib; fi  done

+# Finding a process with grep and filtering your grep from the result
+ps aux | grep some_process | grep -v grep

 ```